 Finally, on the way back to north Mani, you will pass by Vathia village, one of the most famous stone tower villages in the Mani.
 Allow some time to wander around the ruins, and imagine what life must be like in the remote mountain villages.

 Have you been to the Mani, and did you walk all the way to the end of the world?
+Did you get the feeling that the entrance to Hades in Greece was at Cape Taenarum?
 What did you think?
 Let me know in the comments!